 As I took the plain KDE Plasma Desktop, there is nearly no other software besides the necessary programs for the DE.
 I installed just a few things on top:

-In September 2019 YouTube announced to end Youtube Leanback TV (a web interface which could simple be opened in any browser via youtube.com/tv).
-But it still exists and can be used with a simple workaround I found on reddit.
-Simple install the Firefox Addon User Agent Switcher and add the following line in userAgent:
+In September 2019 YouTube announced to end YouTube Leanback TV (a web interface which could simply be opened in any browser via youtube.com/tv).
+But it still exists and can be used with a quick workaround I found on reddit.
+Simple install the Firefox Add-on User Agent Switcher and add the following line in userAgent:

 Mozilla/5.0 (SMART-TV; Linux; Tizen 4.0.0.2) AppleWebkit/605.1.15 (KHTML, like Gecko)

 When browsing to youtube.com/tv you should get the Leanback interface in which you can easily navigate via keyboard.
-Now just press F11 to go in full screen mode.
+Now just press F11 to go to full screen mode.

-Of course you can connect the YouTube App of your Smartphone and just cast videos to it just like with a Chromecast or the native YouTube Smart TV app.
-I would recommend using the Vanced App if you want to see less ads.
+Of course, you can connect the YouTube App of your Smartphone and just cast videos to it, just like with a Chromecast or the native YouTube Smart TV app.
+I would recommend using the Vanced App if you want to receive fewer ads.

 apt install chromium chromium-l10n